ticketbase/help.ticketbase.com/articles/theme-editor.md

 ![](http://i.imgur.com/e6fPmef.png)

-To change the background image, go to "Header Image"
+To change the background image, go to "Header Image" and upload the image by clicking on "Image."

 ![](http://i.imgur.com/88iIFXy.png)